 4. Around the worlds

 Then grab some light dumbbells so you can judge the difficulty and get the form.
-Hold the dumbbells so they are above you head bit in line with your shoulder joint and maintain a slight bend in your elbow.
+Hold the dumbbells so they are above your head but in line with your shoulder joint and maintain a slight bend in your elbow.
 Then bring the dumbbells around and down in a big circle till they meet at the bottom of the circle.
 Here you should squeeze you chest.
 Then return to the starting position.
 You can increase the difficulty by returning to the start position by retracing the route of the circle and slowly going back that way.

 This may be for when you master the exercise however.
 The focus in the exercise is bringing it slowly down and really controlling the movement to build up that strength in your chest whilst it also works your shoulders slightly too.